matrix-org/matrix-spec-proposals/proposals/2457-password-modification-invalidating-devices.md

 ## Potential issues

-While Synapse defaults to the behavior of invalidating other devices and sessions this may not be true of other implementations.
-Thus, a default of `true` may not be backwards compatible.
-It might be more prudent to specify that the behavior of not specifying the `logout_devices` flag is undefined.
+The specification states:

+> The homeserver SHOULD NOT revoke the access token provided in the request,
+> however all other access tokens for the user should be revoked if the request
+> succeeds.

+Defaulting `logout_devices` to `true` should be backwards compatible.

 ## Alternatives

-Provide a new endpoint in a future version that supports an additional field (as above), using a new endpoint would avoid backwards compatibility issues.
+A new endpoint could be provided in a future version of the specification that supports an additional field (as described above).

 ## Security considerations